micahvandegrift/micahvandegrift.github.io/CV.md

 Committee member – Professional Development, Research and Travel
     Committee, Florida State University Libraries (2012-2014)

-Editor/Author, In The Library with the Lead Pipe (2012–2014)
+Editorial Board Member, In The Library with the Lead Pipe (2012–2014)

 Committee Member, Annual Conference Innovations Committee,
     Association of College and Research Libraries (2011–2013)